Glyn Turner: Background

 Turner was born in Nantyglo, Wales.
 He was also raised in the South Wales Valleys.

-As a young boy Glyn played for Garn Youth (Nantyglo RFC) before making one appearance for Blaina RFC.
-Soon after Ebbw Vale RFC signed him up and he joined the club where he played until going to professional Rugby league in 1974.
+As a young boy, Glyn played for Garn Youth (Nantyglo RFC) before making one appearance for Blaina RFC.
+Soon after Ebbw Vale RFC signed him up, he joined the club where he played until going to professional Rugby league in 1974.
 Glyn worked at Ebbw Vale Steelworks, and moved to the town to live and play rugby.
-After his stint as a professional rugby league footballer he worked for Her Majesty's Prison Service as a prison officer.
+After his stint as a professional rugby league footballer, he worked for Her Majesty's Prison Service as a prison officer.

 Rugby Union Playing career

 Ebbw Vale RFC

 Turner represented Ebbw Vale RFC between 1966 and 1974 scoring 147 Tries in 350 1st Team Appearances.
 Glyn made his début away at Stradey Park against Llanelli RFC in 1966 at the age of 19.
-Glyn went on to captain the club and was the only club in top flight Welsh Rugby he played for.
+Glyn went on to captain the club and was the only club in top-flight Welsh Rugby he played for.
 In the 1974 Season before going North to Rugby league he scored 15 tries in 22 games.
-In 2013 Glyn was made a life member of Ebbw Vale RFC.
+In 2013, Glyn was made a life member of Ebbw Vale RFC.